RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics: Detailed Experimental Results

 \subsection{Runtime Scaling of RoboStream}

-We evaluate RoboStream-8B on a challenging 7-step block disassembly task using a single NVIDIA A100 GPU with a sliding window length of 3.
-To analyze computational efficiency, we perform a modular latency breakdown across the perception module (comprising Qwen3-VL-8B-based open-vocabulary object parsing and SAM3-based segmentation), the scene graph construction module (encompassing event detection and scene graph computation), and the VLM inference module.
-As reported in \cref{tab:latency_breakdown_transposed}, the execution time for the perception and scene graph modules remains stable across time steps, while the VLM inference latency exhibits a marginal initial increase before stabilizing.
-This minimal growth in overhead empirically validates the scalability of our proposed STF-Tokens and CSTG frameworks.
+We report two complementary runtime analyses with different evaluation scopes.
+First, to examine whether RoboStream accumulates additional overhead as a long-horizon execution progresses, we profile RoboStream-8B on a single challenging 7-step hard block disassembly case.
+This case is evaluated on one NVIDIA A100 GPU with a sliding window length of 3.
+We decompose the latency at each execution step into perception, CSTG construction, and VLM inference.
+The perception module includes Qwen3-VL-8B-based open-vocabulary object parsing and SAM3-based segmentation.
+The CSTG construction module includes event detection and scene graph updates.

+As shown in \cref{tab:latency_breakdown_transposed}, perception and CSTG construction remain stable across the seven steps, averaging 0.25 s and 0.16 s per step, respectively.
+VLM inference dominates the runtime and increases only mildly from 6.56 s at the first step to around 7.4 s in later steps.
+The total latency remains bounded between 6.94 s and 7.91 s.
+This result indicates that, under the sliding-window setting, STF-Tokens and CSTG updates do not introduce cumulative latency growth as the execution horizon becomes longer.

+Second, to evaluate runtime under different backbone scales and hardware configurations, we measure the average per-step latency over all real-world cases in our benchmark.
+Specifically, RoboStream-8B, RoboStream-32B, and RoboStream-235B are evaluated using 1, 2, and 8 NVIDIA A100 GPUs, respectively, as reported in \cref{tab:latency_scale_all}.
+These results are averaged across the real-world task suite rather than measured on the single hard disassembly case used in \cref{tab:latency_breakdown_transposed}.
+Therefore, the absolute latency values in the two tables are not directly comparable: the first table analyzes temporal scaling on a difficult long-horizon case, whereas the second table summarizes average deployment latency across all real-world cases.

+Across backbone scales, perception and memory-related computation remain below 0.8 s per step, while VLM planning accounts for most of the runtime.
+The 235B MoE backbone is faster than the dense 32B backbone under the tested 8$\times$A100 configuration, which is consistent with activating approximately 22B parameters per step, although MoE routing and multi-GPU communication still make it slower than the 8B model.
+Overall, these results show that RoboStream's geometric-token and memory components add limited overhead relative to VLM inference, and that the system supports online task-level planning across different model scales.